-The platform comes with cost monitoring for real-time and longer-period cost reports at the cluster, namespace, and workload level (always expanding).
+The platform comes with cost monitoring for real-time and longer-period cost reports at the cluster, namespace, and workload level.
 It also offers cost optimization suggestions and automatic optimization using autoscaling, spot instance automation, bin packing, and other features.

-At the same time, CAST AI also checks your cluster configuration for any potential vulnerabilities and automatically prioritizes the fixes to improve your security posture.
+At the same time, CAST AI also checks your cluster security configuration for misconfigurations and any potential vulnerabilities and automatically prioritizes the fixes to improve your security posture.
 It also lets you scan your cluster against industry standards, incl.
 CIS Benchmarks and many more.

 - RedHat OpenShift Service on AWS (Cost Monitoring and Optimization insights)